Kawkaba

 Kawkaba (كوكبا), known to the Crusaders as Coquebel, was a Palestinian Arab village that was occupied by Israel during Operation Yoav during the 1948 Arab-Israeli War, and depopulated.

 Location

-The village was situated on an uneven stretch of red-brown soil on the southern coastal plain.
+The village was on an uneven stretch of red-brown soil on the southern coastal plain.
 It lay on the highway constructed by the British during World War II, which paralleled the coastal highway.

 History

 The site was known during the Crusades as Coquebel.
 Kawkaba contained an archaeological site with a pool, cisterns, the foundations of buildings, columns, severed capitals.
 North of it was Khirbat Kamas, which was identified as the Crusader Camsa and which yielded some archaeological artifacts.